eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the WorkloadControlLoop receives an update or delete from the WorkloadCommandChannel, the WorkloadControlLoop shall stop triggering restart attempts.
+When the WorkloadControlLoop receives an update or delete from the WorkloadCommandSender, the WorkloadControlLoop shall stop triggering restart attempts.

 Comment:
 When executing the restart attempts the WorkloadControlLoop might receive other WorkloadCommands like update or delete making the restart attempts with the previous workload configuration obsolete.